 Vasculature of the GI tract belongs to splanchnic circulation, which includes gastric and intestinal, and hepatic, pancreatic, and splenic circulations.
 Splanchnic circulation is supplied by celiac, superior mesenteric, and inferior mesenteric arteries, and is drained via portal vein to the liver.
 Chylomicrons (chylomicra), synthesized by enterocytes in the intestines, do not enter the splanchnic circulation and liver, but are released into the intestinal lymphatics, and enter the circulation via thoracic duct.

 Most of the blood flow of GI tract is directed to the mucosa and submucosa, where perfusion can be ∼0.2-1.2 mL/(mL*min), while perfusion in outer layers is ∼0.3 mL/(mL*min) or less (Hultén et al., 1976a, 1976b, and 1977; Ivarsson et al., 1982).
-Perfusion in GI tract can increase substantially after a meal, and reduce during exercise.
+Perfusion in GI tract can increase substantially after a meal, and reduce during exercise and cold or heat stress.
 Oxygen consumption is relatively constant, as oxygen extraction changes according to perfusion changes.

 PET can be used to dynamically follow fluid distribution in the GI tract by giving orally a nonabsorbable radiotracer, such as [18F]deoxyfluoropoly(ethylene glycol) (Takashima et al., 2013).